 Well, it’s not because there isn’t code, and it’s not because there aren’t developers willing to fix any unforeseen issues within that code.
 Instead, it hasn’t happen because the maintainers of Rhythmbox have ‘concerns’.

-This isn’t unusual, and as it is their app they’re more than entitled to decide its direction.
-Instead, the problem is one of communication.
-The concerns they have were shared two years ago on the plugin Ubuntu ships, not this new toolbar merge proposal.
+This isn’t unusual; it is their app so they’re more than entitled to make decisions about its direction.
+Here the problem is one of communication.
+The concerns they raised were shared two years ago on the plugin Ubuntu ships — not this new toolbar merge proposal.